 - 1. Committee ownership

 - 2. Committee charge

 - 3. Committee composition

 - 4. Terms of service for members

 - 5. Constitutionally mandated rules

 - 6. Timeline for sunset of the committee

 - 7. Other as needed

+- 22) In Section VI.D.5. the requirements for creation of a faculty committee or task force are codified for Faculty Senate.

-- 25) In Section VI.E.3. the composition of the Electoral Committee is defined.
+- 23) In Section VI.E.3. the composition of the Electoral Committee is defined.

-- 26) In section VI.F.2., the Academic Affairs Committee is given faculty oversight for curricular changes from units outside of the college or one of the schools.
+- 24) In section VI.F.2., the Academic Affairs Committee is given faculty oversight for curricular changes from units outside of the college or one of the schools.

+- 25) Minor editorial changes throughout to affect a consistent style.